 By Alicia Ely Yamin, Senior Fellow

-This digital symposium presents a pointillistic portrait of the spectrum of rights-related measures adopted to stop the spread of COVID-19 in dozens of countries around the world to date.
+This digital symposium presents a pointillistic portrait of the spectrum of rights-related measures adopted in response to COVID-19 in dozens of countries around the world.
 The impulse for this symposium emerges out of the conviction that it is imperative that we emerge from the throes of this pandemic not only with the fewest possible lives and livelihoods lost, but also with democratic institutions and the rule of law intact.

-Although the portrait continues to evolve, the time to begin collectively reflecting on lessons regarding the relationship between population health and decision-making in emerging, consolidated, and illiberal democracies alike — and their implications for the post pandemic future we want — is now.
+That portrait will invariably evolve during the duration of the symposium, and long beyond.
+Nonetheless, now is the time to begin collectively reflecting on lessons regarding the relationship between population health and decision-making in emerging, consolidated, and illiberal democracies alike — and their implications for the post-pandemic future we want.

-One fundamental theme running throughout the symposium contributions is that in the case of such an unprecedented and as-yet not fully understood health threat, the basis for accepting the legitimacy of governmental actions is complex.
-All of the contributions implicitly or explicitly note that legal measures adopted — and equally, the lack of measures adopted (e.g., Brazil) — must be justifiable in terms of rapidly evolving empirical knowledge about the novel Coronavirus and the disease itself.
+One fundamental theme running throughout the symposium contributions is that in the case of such an unprecedented and as-yet not fully understood health threat, the basis for accepting the legitimacy of governmental (in)action is particularly complex.

-It is also clear from these analyses that the social meaning of any particular measure cannot be interpreted in terms of formalistic textual analysis, in isolation from context.
-For example, the declaration of a state of emergency in Chile came after months of protest and just as a plebiscite for a new post-dictatorship Constitution was to be held.
-Brigit Toebes points to the possibly uniquely “open culture about death and dying” in the Netherlands, which together with legislation, has led to healthcare providers holding more advanced care planning conversations with COVID-19 patients, and in turn to many older persons indicating that they do not want intubation and other measures.
+Fourth, it is clear from these analyses that the social meaning of any particular measure cannot be interpreted in terms of formalistic textual analysis, in isolation from context.
+For example, in Argentina, Gargarella points to the tragic history of abuses of emergency powers.
+In the Netherlands, Brigit Toebes points to the “open culture about death and dying,” which has led to healthcare providers holding more advanced care planning conversations with COVID-19 patients, and in turn to many older persons indicating that they do not want intubation and other measures.

-In short, the collective contributions in this digital symposium do far more than present data points regarding COVID-19 and the law.
+In short, the collective contributions in this digital symposium do far more than present abstract legal data points regarding COVID-19.
 Legal scholars from within these countries, as well as from others, will inevitably disagree with some characterizations.
 And that is the point.
-Preserving the rule of law during and after this crisis depends to a great extent on the value we place on the free exchange of reasoned arguments and democratic processes.
+Democracy itself is an ongoing argument and preserving the rule of law during and after this crisis depends to a great extent on the value we place on the free exchange of reasoned arguments.